To add cordova plugin execute following command:

 </config-file>

-To initialize the push in the App, it is necessary to call the startPush method once the deviceReady
+To initialize the push in the App, it is necessary to call the startPush method once the deviceReady event has been received within the app.component.ts file.

 To integrate attribution it is necessary to configure DeepLink and AppLink in the app.